skorhone/oidc-gateway/README.md

 ![Token refresh flow](src/doc/images/refresh.jpg)

 1. Client requests resource from RP with token reference cookie
-2. RP requests token from OP using refresh token
+2. RP requests token from OP with the refresh token stored earlier on RP
-3. OP returns a token set containing id token, access token and refresh token
+3. OP returns a token set containing an id token, an access token and a refresh token
 4. RP requests public keys from OP
 5. OP returns public keys as JWKS
-6. RP requests resource from RS with access token
+6. RP requests resource from RS with the access token
 7. RS requests public keys from OP
 8. OP returns public keys as JWKS
 9. RS returns response to RP